 I recommend vitamins and drink lots of water.
 Also if you say your hair is brittle and dry?
 Are you dying/using heat on your hair?
 If you dye your hair I recommend you have a professional do it for you and try not to use heat on your hair everyday.
 Flat irons have been shown to make the hair more brittle.posted over 5 years ago

 Get it trimmed every 6-8 weeks.
-Avoid using heat products without using a heat protector first, deep condition it once a week take, and take vitamin b, biotin, and e to help boost your hair growth!posted about 5 years ago
+Avoid using heat products without using a heat protector first, deep condition it once a week take, and take vitamin b, biotin, and e to help boost your hair growth!posted over 5 years ago

 don’t use your conditioner on ur roots, it’ll make your hair appear more oily.
 Never use heat tools without a protectant spray or serum, I like Tresseme’s bcus its not oily.
-When you shower massage your scalp to stimulate growth.posted about 5 years ago
+When you shower massage your scalp to stimulate growth.posted over 5 years ago

 For serious hair growth, you really need to have a biotin supplement (luckily, a decent amount of biotin is in most prenatal vitamins, so it’s not a hard-to-get nutrient).
 If you want stronger hair, there are many companies that make products specifically for damage-prone hair.
 You’ll need to switch out as many of your regular products for hair-strengthening products as possible.
 Also, you may want to lay off of any serious chemicals or heat tools for a while, so that your old hair has a chance to breathe and your new hair can grown out to a sufficient length.
-You should also occasionally massage you scalp, but do so very gently.posted almost 5 years ago
+You should also occasionally massage you scalp, but do so very gently.posted over 5 years ago

 i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted over 4 years ago